HL7/US-Core/input/intro-notes/StructureDefinition-us-core-simple-observation-intro.md

 **Additional USCDI Requirements**

-For ONC's USCDI requirements, each ServiceRequest must support the following additional elements.
+For ONC's USCDI requirements, each ServiceRequest Must Support the following additional elements.
 These elements are included in the formal definition of the profile, and they are represented in the examples.

 1. references to an associated survey, assessment, or screening tool*

 \*see guidance below

-**Profile specific implementation guidance:**
+**Profile Specific Implementation Guidance:**

 - The codes can be from LOINC or SNOMED CT.
 - The value for these types of observations may be: